HB-Dynamite/mimic3-benchmarks_AoOR_data_export/README.md

        python -m mimic3benchmark.scripts.split_train_and_test data/root/
 ```

 5. The following commands will generate task-specific datasets, which can later be used in models.
-These commands are independent, if you are going to work only on one benchmark task, you can run only the corresponding command.
+These commands are independent, if you are going to work only on one benchmark task, you can run only the corresponding command.**(To replicate our dataset, you only need to run the first line to create the in-hospital-mortality task-specific dataset)**.
 ```bash
        python -m mimic3benchmark.scripts.create_in_hospital_mortality data/root/ data/in-hospital-mortality/

        python -m mimic3benchmark.scripts.create_decompensation data/root/ data/decompensation/
        python -m mimic3benchmark.scripts.create_length_of_stay data/root/ data/length-of-stay/
        python -m mimic3benchmark.scripts.create_phenotyping data/root/ data/phenotyping/